clastix/kamaji/docs/content/getting-started.md

 cd kamaji/deploy
 ```

-We assume you have installed on the bootstrap machine:
+We assume you have installed on the bootstrap workstation:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [kubeadm](https://kubernetes.io/docs/tasks/tools/#kubeadm)
 - [helm](https://helm.sh/docs/intro/install/)
 - [jq](https://stedolan.github.io/jq/)

-## Access Admin cluster
+## Access Management Cluster
-In Kamaji, an Admin Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
-The admin cluster acts as management cluster for all the Tenant clusters and hosts monitoring, logging, and governance of Kamaji setup, including all Tenant clusters.
+In Kamaji, the Management Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
+The Management Cluster acts as cockpit for all the Tenant Clusters as it hosts monitoring, logging, and governance of Kamaji setup, including all Tenant Clusters.

 Throughout the following instructions, shell variables are used to indicate values that you should adjust to your environment: